 The goal is that the terms are fair for both seller and buyer.
 There is no cut and dry statement that can be made about how a buyer values a seller.

 Buyers need to minimize risk.
 The down payment is their risk.
-For a $4 million agency with a 25% operating profit the seller may get 20% – 35% at closing.
+For a $10 million agency with a 20% operating profit the seller may get 20% – 35% of today’s value at closing.
 The seller may also get less, depending on many factors.
-The balance will be paid over 4-5 years and based on “performance” what we call an “earn-out” model.
+The balance will be paid over 4-5 years and based on “performance”, what we call an “earn-out” model.
 The past determines the down payment percent.
 The future determines the ultimate amount to the seller.
-The multiple used for valuation and payment has been averaging around 5x times EBITDA (Earnings before interest, taxes, depreciation/amortization).
+The multiple used for valuation and payment has been averaging around 5x times recasted EBITDA (Earnings before interest, taxes, depreciation/amortization).
 Often a sliding scale is created, where the multiple may be less or more if certain goals are met regarding top & bottom line growth.
-An earn-out can be described as a deferral portion of the purchase price which is conditional on the seller’s achievement of predetermined operational or financial goals within a specified time frame.
+An earn-out can be described as a deferral portion of the purchase price which is conditional on the seller’s achievement of predetermined financial goals within a specified time frame.

 Firms that have historic flat net revenue growth and operating profit of under 15% will receive lower multiples, lower valuation and lower down payments.